Antoine-Bergerault/OCRL-Project/README.md

 ## TODO

-- integrate RRT with the maps
-- write python wrapper for RRT
+- debug python lib for RRT
-- create MPPI function (using pytorch)
+- debug torch MPPI
-- create iLQR
+- start writing final report
+- start writing for the presentation
+- be able to run rrt on all envs

 ## References